Advanced-Post-List/advanced-post-list/readme.txt

 == Frequently Asked Questions ==

 = Where is the settings page? =
-Inside your admin dashboard under Settings->Admin Post List.
+Inside your admin dashboard under Adv.
+Post List.

 = How do I display the post list that I created? =
-You need to locate and copy the shortcode which is in the Advance Post List - Settings page on the saved preset table.
-Then create a page/post and paste the shortcode on your page/post (e.g. [post_list name='some-preset-name'])
+You need to copy & paste the shortcode to the desired location (e.g. [post_list name='some-preset-name']).

 == Screenshots ==